gorkaerana/meddle/README.md

 | `Field` | `relationship_criteria` |
 | `Typefield` | `relationship_criteria` |
 | `Sharingrule` | `criteria` |
-> Attributes with value data type `Expression`, and their corresponding components

 ### Validation
 Some of the MDL examples available online disagree with Veeva's documentation, as per the below table.
 In such cases, `meddle.validation` follows the documentation.